 We also ask that your rescue guinea pigs are not used for breeding.
 Firstly, because they have had enough stress in their short lives and we do not want them going through the stress of breeding.
 Secondly, there are hundreds of guinea pigs in this country that are put to sleep because there are not enough homes for them.
 (I would add that this is NOT the policy of The Wheek & Squeak) To continue indiscrimate breeding while rescues all over the country are full to bursting with these poor little souls just does not seem fair to me.

-If after reading the above you feel that guinea pigs are the right pet for you and you can comply with our Rehoming Policies, you will need to contact Beverly on 01929 427067 who will take details of the home you have to offer and go through our adoption policies (see above), or the Wheek & Squeak and we will send you a rehoming questionnaire.
+If after reading the above you feel that guinea pigs are the right pet for you and you can comply with our Rehoming Policies, you will need to contact either Beverly on 01929 427067 who will take details of the home you have to offer and go through our adoption policies (see above), or the Wheek & Squeak and we will send you a rehoming questionnaire.
 We do not rehome guinea pigs via our Facebook Group as this is for people who have already adopted guinea pigs and we can then give them our full support.
-We care very much where our guinea pigs are rehomed and that they will be cared for properly, so we will ask alot of questions about the home you have to offer.
+We care very much where our guinea pigs are rehomed and that they will be cared for properly, so we will ask a lot of questions about the home you have to offer.
 Please do not let this put you off, it is not a test, it's only because we care.

 An appointment will be made to do a home visit to check the hutch/cage is the correct size and that it is placed in a suitable area, free from direct sunlight, sheltered from wind and rain etc., that the hutch is prepared correctly and that the run is solid and safe for the guinea pigs to run in.